WWAN vs. WLAN vs. LAN: What’s the Difference?

 Cellular vs. Wi-Fi vs. Wired Connections

-There are three primary types of network connections associated with WWAN, WLAN and LAN technologies (although, there are some exceptions): cellular, Wi-Fi___33 and wired.
+There are three primary types of network connections associated with WWAN, WLAN and LAN technologies (although, there are some exceptions): cellular, Wi-Fi and wired.
 Each has its own set of pros and cons that make it more or less suitable for different situations.

 Cellular connections are the most flexible but also the most expensive.
 They are best for organizations that need to connect devices over long distances or that have mobile devices that need to be constantly connected.